BananaHolograma/ipharvest/README.md

 ## Output result into a file

 To choose the format of the outupt just set the format in the path like `documents/report.json` or `report.csv`.
-The tool automatically detects the format to output the result.
+The tool automatically detects the format to make the proper transformations.
 If no format is provided it will be saved as raw text.

 ## Examples